mcelrath/braidcoin/braidpool_spec.md

 | `un_metadata` | `Uncommitted Metadata` (see below) |

 The first line is a standard Bitcoin block header.
-The `Merkle Siblings` in the second and third linew are the additional nodes in the transaction Merkle tree necessary to verify that the specified `Coinbase Transaction` and `Payout Commitment` transactions are included in the `Merkle Root`.
+The `Merkle Siblings` in the second and third line are the additional nodes in the transaction Merkle tree necessary to verify that the specified `Coinbase Transaction` and `Payout Commitment` transactions are included in the `Merkle Root`.
 This `Coinbase Transaction` commits to any additional data needed for the Braidpool's [braid consensus mechansim](#braid-consensus-mechanism), in an `OP_RETURN` output.
-(FIXME: commit to Braidpool Metadata via pubkey tweak instead, and omit the `OP_RETURN`?)
+While we could commit to this data in a more space-efficient manner (e.g. via a pubkey tweak), the coinbase is also the location of the `extranonce` 8-byte field used by some mining equipment.

 The `Coinbase Transaction` is a standard transaction having no inputs, and must have the following outputs: